 - Rent out your extra space.
 You could rent of a part of your home in order to make extra cash.
 If you live in a touristy area, then you may be able to work with Airbnb.
 Otherwise, you can try to find a renter.
 This is a great option because it will cost you no extra time.

 - Become a Virtual Assistant.
 As a virtual assistant, you would help businesses run more smoothly.
 The type of work you can get as a virtual assistant varies, but if you find the right fit for you it can be a lucrative side hustle.
-Check out $10K VA to find out more on becoming a virtual assistant.

 The bottom line when it comes to a side hustle is bringing in more money.
 As this money comes in, use it to pay down your student loan debt faster.
 You may be surprised by how much of a difference a side hustle will make for your debt repayment journey.